-Name of primary person responsible for ordering vaccine, controlling inventory, reporting vaccine received, doses administered, vaccine transferred, vaccine loss, and temperatures and reconciliation each month:
+Name of primary person responsible for ordering vaccine, controlling inventory, reporting vaccine received, doses administered, vaccine transferred, vaccine loss, and temperatures and reconciliation every fourteen days:

-Name of secondary person responsible for ordering vaccine, controlling inventory, reporting vaccine received, doses administered, vaccine transferred, vaccine loss, and temperatures and reconciliation each month:
+Name of secondary person responsible for ordering vaccine, controlling inventory, reporting vaccine received, doses administered, vaccine transferred, vaccine loss, and temperatures and reconciliation every fourteen days:

-- All vaccine orders will be placed using ImmPact. - Providers are required to enter all state-supplied vaccines administered within five days of administration date. - Providers are required to accept all orders and transfers in ImmPact on the SAME DAY OF DELIVERY. - Providers are required to enter completed temperature logs in ImmPact at least once every thirty days, although MIP recommends entering weekly. - Providers are required to reconcile inventory in ImmPact at least once every thirty days, although MIP recommends entering weekly. - Providers should avoid over ordering and order based on vaccine need numbers submitted in ImmPact.
+- All vaccine orders will be placed using ImmPact. - Providers are required to enter all state-supplied vaccines administered within five days of administration date. - Providers are required to accept all orders and transfers in ImmPact on the SAME DAY OF DELIVERY. - Providers are required to enter completed temperature logs in ImmPact at least once every fourteen days, although MIP recommends entering weekly. - Providers are required to reconcile inventory in ImmPact at least once every fourteen days, although MIP recommends entering weekly.
+Reconciliation is also required same day, prior to placing an order. - Providers should avoid over ordering and order based on vaccine need numbers submitted in ImmPact.
 These can be updated at any time there is a change of enrollment numbers in the provider office. - Providers are responsible for entering accurate provider information into ImmPact, including shipping address, days and hours available to receive shipments, and primary and secondary contact information. - Vaccine with the shortest expiration date must be used first.